 The typical warm yellow milk pourer in the collection of the Museum of Applied Arts was gifted by Gyula Ernyey to the institution, and the pourer was handed over by the Furniture Collection to the Contemporary Design Collection established in May 2015 through intra-collection transfer.
 It was taken into stock in 2017, and in June the same year, the object was showcased as part of a chamber exhibition organized in the framework of a 10-day coworking action.

-Plastic was regarded as a complex solution and as a the key to a modern life for long years, however, their adverse features surfaced quite soon.
+Plastic was regarded as a complex solution and as a key to modern life for long years, however, their adverse features surfaced quite soon.
 And today, the problem we are trying to tackle is how to replace and eliminate their use out of our lives.
 From the point of the Museum of Applied Arts, collecting, storing and conserving the plastic items brings a different, yet similarly urging task, as there are no specialized experts of this field in Hungarian museology, as their education is not ensured currently.
 The institution reopening after the large-scale reconstruction should also incorporate these factors into its collection and exhibition concept, as the design culture of the era is boldly represented by the objects made of plastic.

 DUTKA Mária: Mai iparművészetünk.
 (Applied Arts Today).
 In Tükör.
 1966/2 (January 11, 1966), 7-9.
 [Color photo of Gyula Ernyey’s diploma project on page 8]